What is Online Counselling?

-However, some people may want to know how their attitudes, thoughts and feelings interlink and where they originate from in order to understand themselves better.
-If this is the case then Amy can help you to think more deeply about how your beliefs have come to be formed and how they are affecting you now.
+Some people want to know how their attitudes, thoughts and feelings interlink and where they originate from in order to understand themselves better.
+I can help you to think more deeply about your past experiences and relationships, how your responses and beliefs have come to be formed and how they are affecting you now.

-You may want to go on to think about changes you would like to make in your life.
+You may want to think about changes you would like to make in your life.
 These could be changes to your way of looking at yourself and at the world, at your past and at your future, or they could be practical changes to your daily life.
-You could choose to talk with Amy about what changes you would like to make and together think through a plan for how these changes could be made, and embedded, so that they stay with you after the counselling sessions have finished.
+You could choose to talk with me about what changes you would like to make and together we can think through a plan for how these changes could be made, and embedded, so that they stay with you after the counselling sessions have finished.

 *In the UK, the distinction between counselling and psychotherapy is not legally defined at present.
-At Paper Plane Counselling Ltd we believe that counselling and psychotherapy are essentially the same thing so we use the term counselling to mean both counselling and psychotherapy.
-If you are based in a country which does draw a distinction, or if your health insurance body does, please note Amy is qualified in both counselling and psychotherapy.
+I believe that counselling and psychotherapy are essentially the same thing so I use the term counselling to mean both counselling and psychotherapy.
+If you are based in a country which does draw a distinction, or if your health insurance body does, then I am qualified in the UK in both counselling and psychotherapy.

 What is the first step?

-You can contact Amy or book online to arrange an initial discussion of up to 30 minutes.
-This can be conducted through Instant Messenger, Telephone, Online Audio or Video.
-In this conversation we will consider together what is prompting you to seek counselling at the moment and whether Amy’s style of counselling is likely to be helpful for you.
+Please contact me or book online to arrange an initial discussion of up to 30 minutes.
+We can talk by instant messenger, telephone, online audio or video - whichever feels most comfortable for you.
+In this conversation we will consider together what is prompting you to seek counselling at the moment and whether my style of counselling is likely to be helpful for you.
 The conversation is free of charge.

-If you and Amy agree that counselling sessions with her are likely to be helpful, then Amy will email you an Assessment Form to complete and return to her, and arrange a time/day for a one-off Assessment appointment with you using the technology which you would like to use for your counselling sessions.
-This Assessment appointment lasts for up to 50 minutes and is charged for (please see our up to date information on fees).
-The Assessment appointment involves discussing your situation in depth, and considering what you would like to gain from counselling sessions.
-It is also an opportunity for you to assess if you think Amy is the right counsellor to work with you.
+If we agree that counselling sessions with me are likely to be helpful for you, then I will email you an assessment form to complete and return to me, and arrange a time/day for a one-off assessment appointment with you using the technology which you would like to use for your counselling sessions.
+This assessment appointment lasts for up to 60 minutes and is charged for (please see our up to date information on fees).
+The assessment appointment involves discussing your situation in depth, and considering what you would like to gain from counselling sessions.
+It is also an opportunity for you to assess if you think I am the right counsellor to work with you at the moment.

-If Amy doesn’t think counselling with her is appropriate for you then she will do her best to give you suggestions of alternative organisations or people who may be able to support you better.
+If for any reason I don't think counselling with me is appropriate for you then I will do my best to give you suggestions of alternative organisations or people who may be able to support you better.

 How many sessions will I need?

 Some people come to counselling for a handful of sessions and some come for much longer – sometimes years.
 A lot depends on what you want to get out of your counselling sessions, and how long-standing and complex the situations are which you want to think through.
 At your initial assessment we will discuss roughly how many sessions you might need and use this as a starting point.
 Together we regularly review how the counselling is going and might agree to either shorten or lengthen our work.
-This is very much a joint process and you will not be coerced into attending sessions for longer than you need nor will you be encouraged to leave before you feel ready.
+This is very much a joint process and I will not pressure you into attending sessions for longer than you need nor will I encourage you to leave before you feel ready.

 What records do you keep?

 Brief notes of all sessions are held securely on electronic and paper-based systems, and your data is available for you to view on request.
-You can view our full Information and Governance Policy and Procedure on our Privacy page (the link is at the bottom of the webpage).
-A copy of our Accessible Privacy Statement will be given to you in advance of your initial Assessment appointment.
-Paper Plane Counselling Ltd is registered with the Information Commissioner's Office and our systems comply with the Data Protection Act 2018 and General Data Protection Regulations (GDPR).
+You can view my full Information and Governance Policy and Procedure on the Privacy page (the link is at the bottom of the webpage).
+I will email a copy of my Accessible Privacy Statement to you in advance of your initial assessment appointment.
+Paper Plane Counselling Ltd is registered with the Information Commissioner's Office and my systems comply with the Data Protection Act 2018 and General Data Protection Regulations (GDPR).